 Entrained air bubbles impede water flow through the pores of the soil and consequently reduce water permeability (hydraulic conductivity), and they do so to the same degree as would a solid particle of the same size.
-So the permeability of a 3-phase system depends upon the locus its state occupies on the drying-wetting curve.
+So the permeability of a 3-phase system depends upon the locus its state occupies on the wetting-drying curve.

 Between Points I and B the system is fully saturated (2-phase) and permeability is at its maximum because all of the pore space is available for water flow.
 Beyond C in the drying cycle permeability is completely lost, and remains zero all the way past E. This is because there is no water continuity within the pores, only isolated annuli of menisci attached at particle contacts.
-It is not till a somewhat higher ambient pressure after the collapse of E to F, and on its progression towards G, that water continuity is finally restored.
-Thereafter it gradually increases as the volume of void air is progressively squeezed smaller by any increase in the ambient pressure.

-Finally, when the 3-phased system arrives at Point H the air bubble has been forced small enough to escape from the pore space, allowing replacement water to attain the 2-phase state again at I. It should be noted that in the 2-phased state the ambient water pressure has no effect on permeability and can be increased to any level.
+It is not till the collapse of E to F that some water continuity is restored.
+Thereafter it gradually increases as the volume of void air is progressively squeezed smaller by increasing ambient water pressure.
+Finally, when the 3-phased system arrives at Point H the air bubble has been forced small enough to escape from the pore space, allowing replacement water to enter thereby attaining the 2-phase state again at I. It should be noted that in the 2-phased state the ambient water pressure has no effect on permeability and can be increased to any level.
 And provided it does not fall to Point B (which would return the system to a 3-phase state) permeability remains at its maximum value.

-A computer program has been written to estimate hydraulic conductivity; the source coding is freely available at Ref.
-3. This program employs user-supplied input values for soil-structure void ratio, particle size distribution, hydraulic gradient, and water temperature in its computations.
+For my own use I have written a computer program to estimate hydraulic conductivity; the source coding is freely available at Reference 1.
+This program employs user-supplied input values for soil-structure void ratio, particle size distribution, hydraulic gradient, and water temperature in its computations.
 It uses the J.S.
-Kozeny inspired technique whereby an equivalent pipe diameter can be assigned to any soil aggregation by equating the Fluid Mechanics parameter, hydraulic radius, to the Soil Mechanics ratio of pore volume to surface area of all the grains.
-Once in the pipe-analogy mode it is a simple matter to determine conductivity from a combination of the Darcy-Weisback formula and the Colebrook equations for surface roughness (e/D).
-Flow types ranging from laminar to turbulent are then assigned appropriate parameters based on their Reynolds Number.
+Kozeny inspired technique whereby an equivalent pipe diameter can be assigned to any soil aggregation by equating the Fluid Mechanics parameter, hydraulic radius, to the Soil Mechanics' ratio of pore volume to surface area of all the grains.
+Once in the pipe-analogy mode it is a simple matter to determine conductivity from a combination of the Darcy-Weisback formula and the Colebrook equations for surface roughness (e/D = 0.05 adopted herein).
+Flow types ranging from laminar to turbulent are then automatically assigned appropriate parameters based on their Reynolds Number.